 A range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of more severe sanctions will be used.
 Support will consider the pupil's specific needs and may be delivered outside of the classroom, in small groups or in one-to-one activities.
-A system will be in place to ensure relevant members of the SLT are aware of any pupil that is:
+A system will be in place to ensure the Headteacher and SENco are made aware of any pupil that is: